KFVS-TV: News operation

-On October 1, 2010, Heartland News at 9 was brought back after a news share agreement was established with KBSI (then owned by the Sinclair Broadcast Group).
-That channel now offers a nightly hour-long prime time newscast originating from the KFVS studios.
+On October 1, 2010, Heartland News at 9 was brought back after a news share agreement was established with KBSI, which offers a nightly hour-long prime time newscast originating from the KFVS studios.
 With that addition, this station offers more than thirty hours of local news each week.
-Unlike other outsourced news arrangements at Sinclair-owned television stations, KBSI features the same graphics scheme and music package as seen on this CBS outlet.
-Also, there are no on-air duratrans separately identifying the KBSI newscast.
-In instances of severe weather (most notably during a tornado warning in the viewing area), KBSI may simulcast live coverage from KFVS if an event occurs outside the prime time newscast.
 On October 3, 2010, WPSD brought back its own newscast at 9 p.m. known as The Nine to both of its digital subchannels which is seen every night, except Saturdays, for a half-hour, until it was canceled in 2019.
+KBSI later debuted its own newscasts in March 2022, outsourced from ABC affiliate KLKN in Lincoln, Nebraska.
+Heartland News at 9 was moved to KFVS-DT2.

 In July 2011, KFVS became the second news operation in the market to upgrade local news production to high definition level.
 Included with the switch was the debut of a new studio and updated graphics (the KBSI newscast was included in the change).

 During weather segments, the station uses live NOAA National Weather Service radar data from several regional sites.
 This system is known on-air as "First Alert Doppler Network".
 KFVS also operates its own Doppler weather radar, called "Live StormTeam Radar", that is located on top of the Hirsch building.
-It is a Collins radar sold by ADC in Bloomington, Indiana and is the only live radar source in the market since the National Weather Service data seen on rival stations is delayed.
+It is a Collins radar sold by ADC in Bloomington, Indiana, and is the only live radar source in the market since the National Weather Service data seen on rival stations is delayed.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-KFVS-TV shut down its analog signal, over VHF channel 12, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal relocated from its pre-transition UHF channel 57, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition, to its analog-era VHF channel 12.
+KFVS-TV shut down its analog signal, over VHF channel 12, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal relocated from its pre-transition UHF channel 57, which was among the high band UHF channels (52–69) that were removed from broadcasting use as a result of the transition, to its analog-era VHF channel 12.